CLSherrod/clsherrod.github.io/now.md

 I updated my team workflow article for 2024 [Creators Recommend Apps & Workflow](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT creating email subject lines and editing.

 ## Enjoying My Cats
 It’s been 10 months since three stray cats crawled over our wall into our compound.
 One was adopted out and the mother and daughter became part of the family.
+We were told they were unadopted because they were both a bit wild but now they are great at couch cuddling and playing.